 Embedding Gists with Jekyll on GitHub Pages

-Github gists can be embedded into Jekyll pages using the gist tag.
+Github gists can be embedded into Jekyll pages using HTML <script> tags.
+We only need to find the correct URL for the gist.

 Configuring Jekyll